 Students who wish to park a car on campus must purchase a parking permit.
 Please visit the USD Parking Services web site for information.

-MySanDiego is an online portal for students to use to access information such as USD email, class schedules, event calendars, student account billing, and other student resources.
-All exchange students will be given instructions about how to open a MySanDiego account and USD email account after they have been officially accepted by USD.
+MySanDiego is an online portal designed for students to access information such as the USD email account, class schedules, event calendars, student account billing, and other student resources.
+All exchange students will be given instructions about how to open a MySanDiego account and USD email account after they have been officially accepted to the Exchange Program at USD.

 International Buddy Program